ibm-cloud-docs/databases-for-mongodb/learn-pricing.md

 # Pricing
 {: #pricing}

 An {{site.data.keyword.databases-for-mongodb_full}} Standard plan deploys as one highly available MongoDB cluster with two data members.
-Your data is replicated on both members.
+Your data is replicated on both members.The {{site.data.keyword.databases-for-mongodb}} Enterprise plan is also deployed as one highly available MongoDB cluster but with three data members.

 The Standard plan is priced based on the total amount of disk storage, RAM, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-mongodb}} deployments have a minimum of 10 GB of disk and 1 GB of RAM per data member.

-The Enterprise plan is also priced based on the total amount of disk storage, RAM, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-mongodb}} deployments have a minimum of 20 GB of disk, 6 cores, and 14 GB of RAM per data member.
+ The Enterprise plan pricing is based on the total amount of disk storage, RAM, and backup storage that is allocated to deployments, prorated hourly. {{site.data.keyword.databases-for-mongodb}} deployments have a minimum of 20 GB of disk, 6 cores, and 14 GB of RAM per data member.

 ![Pricing chart for Standard and Enterprise plans](images/pricing-plans.png)